Underground Railroad by Colson Whitehead book cover

 Not Quite Snow White

-by Ashley Franklin, illustrated by Ebony Glenn
+by Ashley Franklin, Illustrated by Ebony Glenn

 Sometimes, insecurities come from teasing or gossip.
 Bullying and mean comments can strip away a child’s confidence, but that doesn’t mean that they’re true!
 In Not Quite Snow White, we follow a little girl named Tameika who loves to dance and sing.
 When Tameika’s school hosts auditions for the school play, she’s excited to try out for Snow White.
 But the other kids soon begin to gossip that she’s too tall, too chubby, and too brown to be the princess.